Shih-Yu/Articles/Cronos_Setup/truffle_config.md

 Let's set up the Cronos testnet configuration by going into the ```truffle-config.js``` file

-There are a lot of information about how to use this file, but we will simplfy it.
+There are a lot of information about how to use this file, but we will simplify it.

 Right above the ```module.exports = {``` , we will add the following: